 Self-service portals on SaaS applications are becoming increasingly popular, providing a self-help facility for support, renewals or cancellations.

 Because SaaS applications can be accessed on any device, whether it be a browser-based or a native app, it is available to a global audience.
 This holds potential to enter other markets and reach new customers.

 The SaaS solution you are using will only be as good as the provider.
 It is therefore crucial to find the right SaaS provider to deliver the services you need.
 This risk can be mitigated by doing some homework, for example, looking at the provider’s track record, their presence and credibility in the market, and contacting a few referrals.

-Opting to go the SaaS route will in most cases result in a win-win relationship – for saving time, cutting costs, and ensuring operational efficiency.
+Due to these core advantages of SaaS, choosing the software as a service route will in most cases result in a win-win relationship – for saving time, cutting costs, and ensuring operational efficiency.